nkorsakov-tw/core/glossary.md

 **Add tips (POS)**

-This button allows the POS user to set the amount of waiter's tips exactly as the customer wishes.
-At first, POS user asks the customer about the tip amount and then enters it in the designated section, and this value will be added to the total bill
+This button allows the POS User to set the amount of waiter's tips exactly as the customer wishes.
+At first, POS User asks the customer about the tip amount and then enters it in the designated section, and this value will be added to the total bill

 **Action Set (Back Office & POS)**